-Session II – Section 504 Plan Documentation in The Covid-19 Era: What You Need to Know - Krista Martinelli
+Session II – Section 504 Implementation; SpEd Plan Development and Education impacts in California in The Covid-19 Era: What You Need to Know - Krista Martinelli

 This topic will survey The Rehabilitation Act of 1973 Section 504 (Section 504) 29 U.S.C. § 701 et seq.
 Entitlement and Eligibility requirements will be reviewed.
 Development and implementation of an appropriate Section 504 Plan will also be discussed.
 The topic will close with an exploration of post-COVID-19 impacts on Section 504 Plan implementation.

 • Development and Implementation of an Appropriate Section 504 Plan

 • COVID-19 School Concerns and their Impact on 504 Plans